X-POWER0/xnawiki/Web Articles/Riemers/Riemers3DXNA1Terrain11lighting.md

     _effect.Parameters["xLightDirection"].SetValue(lightDirection);
 ```

 This instructs our technique to enable lighting calculations, now that the technique needs the normals, and we set the direction of our light.
-Note again that you need to normalize this vector, so that its lengths becomes one, otherwise the length of this vector influences the strength of the shading, while you want the shading to depend solely on the direction of the incoming light.
+Note again that you need to normalize this vector so that its lengths become one, otherwise the length of this vector influences the strength of the shading, while you want the shading to depend solely on the direction of the incoming light.
 You might also want to change the background color to black, to get a better view.

 Now if you run this code and you will see what I mean with 'edged lighting', the light shines brightly on the left panel, yet the right panel is darker.
 You can clearly see the difference between the two triangles!
 This is what was shown in the left part of the example image above.